 In this post I share how to quickly setup your own professional website, by buying hosting, a domain name, and installing WordPress.
-Because I will be using Versio.nl as the hosting provider, this post is particularly relevant if you live in the Netherlands.
-However, their website is available in English as well, so don’t let your location stop you!
+I used Versio as the hosting provider when I wrote this post (but left them later), but other providers have similar setups.

 Step 1: Decide on a domain name

 Since you are going for a professional website, the best bet is probably some-variation-of-your-name.com.
-You can check if the domain name you want is available on the front page of Versio.
 For the name, try your first name (like Felienne at felienne.com), or your whole name, if it is easy to remember (like Noeska at noeskasmit.com).
 If neither option is possible, you have to be a bit more creative.
 My last name is Cheplygina, and whenever I say it out loud, I add that “it starts with C-H” in an attempt to remove some confusion.
 So, that’s why you are now on veronikach.com.

 Why .com, you ask, if you are not a company?
 Yes, .nl is cheaper, and .net is prettier, and you can even get lots of cool alternatives, like .science.
 But the people who will want to go to your website, will probably type “.com” anyway, so just help them out.
 You can always register additional domains later 🙂

 Once you have decided on the domain name, add it to your shopping cart.
 Since I’m assuming this is your first own website, you will want hosting as well.
 Go to the “Webhosting” tab and select the “Starter” package, which costs less than 1 euro per month!
 This is the package I have, and which hosts several websites (so not only this one).
 Unless you will be hosting very large files, it should be sufficient for you as well.